CroudsourcedCombos/main/frontend/README.md

 # About

-CrowdSourced Combos is a web app designed for UCLA students to share reviews o their favorite sandwich and drink combinations from The Study!
+CrowdSourced Combos is a web app designed for UCLA students to share reviews for their favorite sandwich, pizza, and drinks from The Study!
+There are many different combinations of ingredients that can be picked for the sandwiches and pizzas, and this web app shows crowdsourced ratings for the different combinations of ingredients.

 The frontend uses Material UI components with Next.js.